maciej-gol/tenant-schemas-celery/README.md

 ### Custom scheduler
-You are using the standard `Scheduler` or `PersistentScheduler` classes provided by `celery`, you can transition to using this package's `TenantAwareScheduler` or `TenantAwarePersistentScheduler` classes.
-You should then specify the scheduler you want to use in your invocation to `beat`. i.e:
+If you are using the standard `Scheduler` or `PersistentScheduler` classes provided by `celery`, you can transition to using this package's `TenantAwareScheduler` or `TenantAwarePersistentScheduler` classes.
+You should then specify the scheduler you want to use in the celery beat config or your invocation to `beat`. i.e:

 ```bash
 celery -A proj beat --scheduler=tenant_schemas_celery.scheduler.TenantAwareScheduler
 ```

 #### Caveats
+- There's a chance that celery beat will try to run a task for a newly created tenant before its migrations are ready, which could potentially lead to deadlocks.
+This is specially true with big projects with a lot of migrations and very frequent tasks (i.e: every minute).
+In order to mitigate it, one could do the following:
+    1. Subclass any of `TenantAwareScheduler` or `TenantAwarePersistentScheduler` and override the `get_queryset` method to match your definition of "ready" tenants.
+For example, imagine that you had a `ready` flag in your tenant model.
+You could do the following:

+    ```python
+    # tenants_app/scheduler.py
+    class MyTenantAwareScheduler(TenantAwareScheduler):
+        @classmethod
+        def get_queryset(cls):
+            return super().get_queryset().filter(ready=True)
+    ```

+    2. Use the new scheduler in your celery beat config or invocation:

+    ```bash
+    celery -A proj beat --scheduler=tenants_app.scheduler.MyTenantAwareScheduler
+    ```

-`TenantAwareSchedulerMixin` uses a subclass of `SchedulerEntry` that allows the user to provide specific schemas to run a task on.
+- `TenantAwareSchedulerMixin` uses a subclass of `SchedulerEntry` that allows the user to provide specific schemas to run a task on.
 This might prove useful if you have a task you only want to run in the `public` schema or to a subset of your tenants.
 In order to use set that, you must configure `tenant_schemas` in the tasks definition as such:

 ```python
 app.conf.beat_schedule = {